ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_scaling.md

    * New SSO site name
    * New DNS site/subdomain tied to the root of the primary domain
    * DNS and AD replication setup between the secondary and primary site AD VMs
-   * PSC deployed and configured to synchronize with the primary site PSC
    * vCenter setup with Enhanced Linked Mode to the primary site vCenter

 Additionally, the NSX manager in secondary sites may be set up as secondary NSX managers for the NSX manager on the primary site.
+This is a manual process that you need to complete.

 ## Adding new clusters
 {: #solution_scaling-clusters}